 The analysis was done for the data collected both before and after the participants sipped their sweet drinks.
 Volunteers were asked to fast both times before having the drinks and follow the same exercise and dietary patterns to create a uniform testing environment.

 The results of the study were that the participants reported their hunger and desire to eat decreased after both fructose and glucose drinks.
 Along with these participants’ brain scans and food choices highlighted that:

 Fructose drinkers were more likely to choose food over a delayed money reward compared to glucose drinkers.
-This implies that after drinking fructose people can subconsciously pick immediately calorie-gratifying choices over long term benefits.
+This implies that after drinking fructose people can subconsciously pick immediately calorie-gratifying choices over long-term benefits.

 Fructose and glucose affect us differently but we rarely eat them in isolation.
 Since pure fructose isn’t good for our health, the best way to reduce its intake is to eat less added sugar.
 This will also help you reduce higher levels of blood sugar in your bloodstream, thus controlling diabetes.

-H3: Diet Advice: You can surely curb your sugar cravings with fresh fruits.
-Though fruits also contain fructose, the amounts are relatively low.
-Along with this, fruits contain plenty of fiber to slow down fructose absorption.
-They are a natural source for valuable antioxidants, phytochemicals, and vitamins C, A, folate, and many other nutrients.
+Fruits are a natural source of valuable antioxidants, natural sugar, phytochemicals, and vitamins C, A, folate, and many other nutrients.
 Eating fruits and vegetables can conclusively lower your risk for heart diseases, diabetes, and cancer.

 Stay upto date with our latest news and products.